lizmat/Commands/README.md

 Each command consists of zero or more words.
 The user will be able to shortcut the first word of any command until it is no longer unique.
 So if we take the command set in the SYNOPSIS, the user can enter "sc" to execute the "scream" command, but cannot enter "s", because that would be ambiguous with "sleep".
 On the other hand, the user would be able to enter "r all", because only one command starts with "r", but would not be able to shorten "all" to "a", as only the first word of any command can be shortened.

-If a `Callable` is specified, then it should expect a single positional argument: a `List` of the "tokens" as entered by the user (which defaults to executing the `.words` method on the input string).
-Not specifying parameters on the `Callable` is generally enough, especially if one is not interested in any additional arguments.

 DECLARATIONS
 ============